 This study forms one part of a wider research project led by a research team based in Cornwall, who are interested in improving the care provided to people with heart failure.
 The overall aim of the project is to develop and test a new self-help manual (the HF manual) for people with heart failure and for the caregivers that help them to manage the condition.
 The HF Manual has been designed for patients with a type of heart failure referred to as ‘heart failure with reduced ejection fraction’.
 In this type of heart failure, the heart muscle does not contract effectively and less blood is pumped out to the body.
 It is hoped that the HF Manual will also be appropriate for patients with another type of heart failure referred to as ‘heart failure with preserved ejection fraction (HFpEF)’.
 In this type of heart failure, the heart muscle contracts normally but does not relax as it should after contraction.
 The purpose of this study is to see if a larger study is feasible in patients with HFpEF.
 This study will assess the suitability of the HF Manual for HFpEF patients, and test the procedures for collecting research data in preparation for a larger study in the future.

 Who can participate?

 What does the study involve?

-Patients will be allocated to one of two groups: patients in the control group will continue to receive their usual care, while patients in the intervention group will receive the new HF Manual in addition to their usual care.
-We don’t know if the new manual is effective or not but we can find out by comparing information collected from people in both groups.
-We know that heart failure affects the lives not just of the people with the condition, but can also impact those family members and friends who help to support them.
+Participants are randomly allocated to one of two groups: participants in the control group continue to receive their usual care, while patients in the intervention group receive the new HF Manual in addition to their usual care.
+It is not known whether the new manual is effective or not but this can be found out by comparing information collected from people in both groups.
+It is known that heart failure affects the lives not just of the people with the condition, but can also impact those family members and friends who help to support them.
 If patients have a family member or friend who provides unpaid support to help them manage the condition, they are also invited to take part in the study as a caregiver.

 What are the possible benefits and risks of participating?